 (by the way morality and religion have nothing to do with it)

-Every time, yes I do mean every single freakin time, I’ve had a couple come into my office saying they’re in an open relationship it’s almost always just one person’s idea (usually the man’s in straight couples) and the other goes along with it.
+Every time, yes I do mean every single freakin time, I’ve had a couple come into my office saying they’re in an open relationship it’s almost always just one person’s idea and the other goes along with it.

 They may say its both of their ideas but when I meet with them individually one person (usually the woman) confesses they hate that their partner is fucking somebody else but they will do anything to make them happy.

 I’ll never forget one of my clients (we’ll call her Sarah) and her fiancée came into my office.
 They were both smiling saying that they were a new age ‘hip’ couple and didn’t need to follow ‘old christian bs lifestyles’.

 They genuinely looked happy as well which begged the question ‘why are you in my office?’.
 They just said they wanted to meet with me prior to getting married.

 When I met with Sarah I asked her how she felt about being in an open relationship.
 She forced a smile and said “oh its great.
 I’m confident in myself as a woman so I don’t care what he does so long as he comes home to me”.

 To which I replied: uh-huh and how do you really feel about being in an open relationship?

 She just broke down in tears and said “I fuckin hate it!”
 “Why does he need to fuck other girls when he’s with me?!”

 She then described one night where she said she actually smelled one of her fiancee’s other girls on him.
 She told him he had agreed to always shower afterwards and he just told her ‘my bad’ and didn’t even care about how upset she was.